smallqiang/FZImagePickerTester/README.md

 8. Note that the preview images looked the same to the naked eye, yet the second run crops differently than the first run even though they should do the same thing.

+Even weirder, sometimes the crop rect is larger than the image and shifted a few pixels to the _right_ and _down_.
+Weird.

+Am I missing something?